Download New Zealand Detailed Itinerary

 Day 12: Punakaiki

-Today, we leave Nelson to travels the full length of the South Island’s West Coast.
-It is the most scenic drive in New Zealand and arguably one of the most scenic highway’s in the World.
-Nestled between the Southern Alps and the Tasman Sea, the West Coast of the South Island is an area in a spectacular and beautiful environment.
+Today, we leave Nelson to travel the full length of the South Island's West Coast.
+It is the most scenic drive in New Zealand and arguably one of the most scenic highways in the world.
+Nestled between the Southern Alps and the Tasman Sea, the west coast of the South Island is an area in a spectacular and beautiful environment.

 Teeming with abundant wildlife, rare kiwi and white heron (kotuku), seal colonies, the world's rarest penguins, dolphins and a variety of unique native alpine flora, this 375 mile long region (no wider than 44 miles at any point) serves as a time capsule, revealing what New Zealand might have looked like before humans arrived some 1000 years ago.
 With towering mountains, clear, clean rivers and lakes, vast Podocarp forests, temperate coastal forests, diverse wetlands, accessible glaciers, wild beaches and long captivating caves, the West Coast is a wonderland of natural features just waiting to be explored.